JS-RML/ddh_hardware/README.md

 # OpenDDH

-`OpenDDH` is a open source implementation of the direct-drive hand (DDH) concept in the paper ["Direct Drive Hands: Force-Motion Transparency in Gripper Design"](http://www.roboticsproceedings.org/rss15/p53.pdf).
-It is a two-finger 4-DoF gripper.
+`OpenDDH` is an open source implementation of the direct-drive hand (DDH) concept in the paper ["Direct Drive Hands: Force-Motion Transparency in Gripper Design"](http://www.roboticsproceedings.org/rss15/p53.pdf).
+It is a two-finger 4-DoF gripper with programmable active compliance.

 ![ddh](images/ddh.gif)